Sound Impressions

 Ibasso also has this neat little implementation they started on the DX200, and further refined it on the DX220 by injecting just enough warmth to wetten up the timbre enough to sound pleasing without losing clarity.

-I consider this timbre to be more of a hi-fidelity type tuning where the notes are not overly rich but rather a little more on the sweet side than the rich side and physical side.
+I consider this timbre to be more of a high-fidelity type tuning where the notes are not overly rich but rather a little more on the sweet side than the rich side and physical side.
 If you want a denser timbre the older DX150 with AMP 6 is more suitable.

-I suspect there is a tiny bit of mid-bass to lower midrange bloom in the DAC to amp implementation of the DX160 but it is not something that leaps out at you as “oh bloom!’.
 It is very subtle but just enough to combine with a treble tuning that doesn’t sound overly forward either to produce a very natural sounding quality with a neutral level of quantity across the board.

 Staging